Patriotic Putin sets long Sochi torch rally in motion

 But from the jet's arrival to Putin's patriotic speech, the accent was on Russia and its president, who has staked his reputation on a safe, successful Sochi Olympics - the first Winter Games it has held.

+There was a nationally televised moment of embarrassment early in the torch relay, when the flame went out as a portly former swim champion carried it through a Kremlin gate.

+He looked around for help and a guard standing by the pathway came to the rescue with a cigarette lighter.

-Gingerly carrying a lantern, Deputy Prime Minister Dmitry Kozak stepped off the Aeroflot jet as a military band played and an honour guard of rifle-toting soldiers in woolly Astrakhan collars stood by, chins jutting high.
+The flame had been brought to Moscow by Deputy Prime Minister Dmitry Kozak, who stepped off the jet as a military band played and an honour guard of rifle-toting soldiers in woolly Astrakhan collars stood by, chins jutting high.

 "We - all Russians - have a right to be proud," Kozak said.